moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 4. The system displays the lesson creation interface with sections:
    - Lesson title
    - Lesson objectives
-   - Content type selection (Text/Video/Interactive Demo)
+   - Content type selection (Text/Video)
    - Estimated completion time
 5. The content creator enters the lesson title and objectives.
 6. The content creator creates multi-format content:
    - Writes explanatory text with rich formatting
    - Uploads or embeds video tutorial
-   - Creates interactive code demonstrations
 7. The content creator adds code snippets with syntax highlighting.
 8. The content creator sets lesson order within the module.
 9. The content creator can mark the lesson as: